 A respected, versatile broadcaster and opinion leader, Andrew is at the forefront of international media, business and political commentary.
-He covers events in Westminster and the broader UK political scene on both Daily Politics and Sunday Politics, and looks abroad with Politics Europe on BBC2 and BBC World.
-He also brings a dry wit and incisive take on politics and politicians on This Week.
+He’s fronted coverage of politics at home and abroad on Sunday Politics and BBC Parliament’s Politics Europe.
+He continues to covers events in Westminster on Daily Politics, and brings a dry wit and incisive take on politics and politicians on This Week.

 Andrew has reported for programmes as diverse as Tomorrow’s World and Radio 4’s Today programme.
 He was a member of the International Advisory Board of Al Jazeera and Publisher of The Scotsman Group of newspapers for 10 years.

 Andrew's knowledge of business and politics is encyclopaedic.
 He not only ‘gets’ speaking briefs, he’s also extremely useful to have onside.
 And he runs a very tight ship as a moderator, lightening the mood whenever he finds the opportunity.
 The result is that Andrew’s sessions become the creative spaces they’re meant to be – a million miles from Death by PowerPoint.
-JLA Agent Jeremy Frewer
+JLA Agent Suzy Houghton